 What You Need to Do

-A death can only be registered once you have the Medical Cause of Death Certificate from the doctor, or in the case of a death reported to the coroner, confirmation from the coroner's office that the relevant paperwork has been issued to us.
+A death can only be registered once you have the Medical Cause of Death Certificate from the doctor, or in the case of a death reported to the Coroner, confirmation from the Coroner's Officer that the relevant paperwork has been issued to us.

 Booking an Appointment